luisbocanegra/plasma-wallpaper-effects/README.md

 ## How does it work

 Similar to [plasma-panel-colorizer](https://github.com/luisbocanegra/plasma-panel-colorizer), this widget works by injecting/managing effects of the existing wallpaper.
-Replicating the famous Active Blur for all Wallpaper Plugins without having to modify each Plugin source code.
+Replicating the famous Active Blur for all Wallpaper Plugins without having to modify each wallpaper plugin source code.

 ## Support the development